TCI Global Toolkit: AdvocacyAdvocacy at the Sub-National Level

 Hold advocacy trainings to increase skills and competencies of Advocacy Working Group members

-- Training Advocacy Working Group members will help sustain the advocacy activities and ensure members can advocate on your behalf with their colleagues.
+- Training Advocacy Working Group members will help sustain the advocacy activities and ensure members can advocate on the behalf of young people, women and couples who desire family planning.
 The AFP SMART advocacy tools can be used in advocacy training.

 - Training members on budgeting and financing, for example, with resources included in the guide Enhancing Contraceptive Security Through Better Financial Tracking, can help them better track resources for family planning commodities.
-The Health Policy Plus Project also hosts the helpful SPECTRUM tools, which provide policymakers helpful analytical tools to support their decision-making.
+Avenir Health also hosts the helpful SPECTRUM tools, which provide policymakers helpful analytical tools to support their decision-making.

 Develop and use advocacy materials

 - Using data is a key element of advocacy materials.
-For more on using data effectively for advocacy and decision making, read about the experiences of the Urban Reproductive Health Initiative in India here.
+TCI has found much success in using data effectively for advocacy and decision-making.

-- Advocacy materials can be city-specific, such as the RAPID Tools developed in Nigeria, and can be used to stimulate community dialogue.
+- Advocacy materials can be city-specific and used to stimulate community dialogue.

 - Think about when, where and how you will deliver the message.
 What kind of response do you expect from your audience and how will you address their concerns?